Soft, medium or firm mattress?

 We repeat what we say in the post what-can-you-expect-for-your-money that initially you should be looking for the best combination of components you want that your money can buy, rather than whether it is soft, medium or firm.
 Our expert team can assist you in calculating what spring tension you require for your body weight and how the upholstery layers will feel so get in touch for tailored help.

-If you are lucky enough to have a budget in excess of £5000 then you could have a hand built mattress tailor-made to your exact requirements composed of the best available fillings and finest materials.
-For many of us, this is not an option.
-And so, knowing what the most suitable alternatives are for your budget, we will get you as close as possible to your dream mattress.
+If you are lucky enough to have a budget in excess of £5000 then you could have a hand built mattress tailor-made to your exact requirements composed of the best available fillings and finest materials like the John Ryan Legacy.

 We’re here to help